garywong-bc/nrm-survey/README.md

     oc -n ${PROJECT} delete cm/${SURVEY}limesurvey-app-config
 ```

-3. To recreate `config.php` in a ConfigMap form (e.g. due to a new version of LimeSurvey or additional NRM-specific setup parameters).
+* to recreate `config.php` in a ConfigMap form (e.g. due to a new version of LimeSurvey or additional NRM-specific setup parameters).

     a. update the [ConfigMap Source](application/config/config-postgresql.php)